petrhornik/spselit-nodejs-and-npm/02-Npm.md

 Optional parameter `--save-dev` or `-D` can be used which will define that installed package will be saved as **dev dependency**.

-Now that package is installed it can be used inside of project folder by using `npx` command from above.
+Now that package is installed it can be used inside of the project folder by using `npx` command from above.

+### Using existing project

+To use existing project we first need to have it.
+We can get it for example by cloning git repository - this is standard practice in companies.
+Normally project dependencies are not stored in git as they may have hundreds MBs.

+Before we can use the project we need to get all dependencies for it.
+That is done by command:

+    npm install

+Running `npm install` without any parameters inside of the project folder will took dependencies from `package-lock.json` (if exists) or from `package.json`.

 ## Package